 MyChamplain Account is where you will personalize your password from the original Date of Birth.
 Students having difficulty signing in may contact Champlain's helpdesk at firstname.lastname@example.org or 802-860-2710 to reset your password.
 Your password will be reset to your Champlain 7-digit ID number.
 The International Student Advisor will email you separately with your ID number.

 Now you have logged into your Champlain College online resources you have access to Champlain College's email account and WebAdvisor.
 WebAdvisor will give you access to a variety of student information including your course schedule, billing information and other data.

 For directions on how to pay your bill, please see this link: Making International Student Payments for Tuition and Fees.

 The Family Educational Rights and Privacy Act (FERPA) is a US federal law that affords parents the right to have access to their children's educational records, the right to seek to have them amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
 When a student turns 18 years old, or enters a post-secondary institution at any age, the rights under FERPA transfer from the parent to the student.
 Permission must be given by the eligible student to discuss or release certain information.

 It is advised to make your travel plans after you receive your student visa.
-Based on your arrival information someone will meet you at the airport and take you to your residence hall and help you get settled.
+Based on your arrival information international orientation leaders will greet you at the airport and take you to your residence hall and help you get settled.
 Student must notify the Office of International Education of arrival by December15 for spring semester and August 1 for fall semester.

 A college mailbox will be assigned to you after you arrive.
-These student mailboxes are located at Cushing Hall Mailroom at 246 S. Willard St. Students can use the mailroom services to receive his/her mail, stamps or send packages.
+These student mailboxes are located in the Center for Communication & Creative Media.
+Students can use the mailroom services to receive his/her mail, stamps or send packages.
 If you order bedding items online please use the format for FedEx or UPS delivery.
 See the attached format.
 Download Campus Mailing Address Format.